PURCHASING PROCEDURE GUIDE

 Receipts for off-campus meals must be itemized.
 The College will not pay for alcohol.

-Accounts Payable cannot pay from statements (a list of outstanding invoices) or estimates.
+Accounts Payable cannot pay from statements (a list of outstanding invoices) or estimates/quotes.
 An invoice must have a minimum of vendor name and address, date, an itemized description of product or services, taxes if applicable, and total price on the vendor’s official letterhead or invoice form.

 STATUS of requisition or purchase order